15 Crawlability Problems & How to Fix Them

 • example.com/news/your-post

-Even though the content is the same, the URLs are different.
-And search engines will aim to crawl all of them.
+Even though the content is the same, the different URLs cause search engines to crawl all of them.

-This wastes crawl budget that could be better spent on other important pages on your website.
-Use Semrush’s Site Audit to identify and eliminate these problems.
+This wastes crawl budget that could be better spent on other important pages.

-Go to the “Issues” tab and search for “duplicate content.”
-And you’ll see whether there are any errors detected.
+Go to the "Issues" tab and search for "duplicate content."
+The tool will show if any errors are detected.

 4 pages with duplicate content issues found in Site Audit

-Click the “# pages have duplicate content issues” link to see a list of all the affected pages.
+Click on the "# pages have duplicate content issues" link to see a list of all affected pages.

 A list of pages that have duplicate content issues

-If the duplicates are mistakes, redirect those pages to the main URL that you want to keep.
+If the duplicates are mistakes, redirect those pages to the main URL you want to keep.

 15. Poor Mobile Experience

-Google uses mobile-first indexing.
-This means they look at the mobile version of your site over the desktop version when crawling and indexing your site.
+Google uses mobile-first indexing, which means it looks at the mobile version of your site over the desktop version when crawling and indexing.

-Plus, if your site isn’t responsive—meaning it doesn’t adapt to different screen sizes or work as intended on mobile devices—Google may find it harder to understand your content and access other pages.
+If your site is not responsive—that is, it does not adapt to different screen sizes or work properly on mobile devices—Google may find it harder to understand your content and access other pages.

 Navigate to the "Issues" tab and search for "speed."

-The tool will show the error if you have affected pages.
-And offer advice on how to improve their speed.
+The tool will show any errors if you have affected pages and offer advice on how to improve their speed.

 An example of why and how to fix a slow page load speed issue